Any chance of adding an option to make the Scapebar act like Enter?

 …which to me, is a more standard mac looking dialog… the buttons on the bottom with one of them highlighted that will accept the return key… the look/color/etc maybe not color… they’re the same color as the other style so no difference there [/edit]

 in contrast, if you run the dashed version of these commands, you’ll get the less mac_y and more rhino-like command dialog… which is what these user reports are asking for.

 with that dialog, i can drive the commands/options from the keyboard (which, to me, is more important than whether or not i can finish with space) as well as finish it off with spacebar where as the non-dashed Rebuild, i have to drive the command with the mouse cursor and can’t commit with spacebar.

--NetworkSrf ,there’s no preview option… with -BlendSrf, i lose the sweet sliders… so in those two cases, i don’t direct my alias to the dashed version whereas i do use the dashed version of SetPt… we get more options then (copy) as well as the speedier or keyboard driven dialog.
+with some of these commands, l’ll lose functionality if opting for the dashed version… for example, with -NetworkSrf ,there’s no preview option… with -BlendSrf, i lose the sweet sliders… so in those two cases, i don’t direct my alias to the dashed version whereas i do use the dashed version of SetPt… we get more options then (copy) as well as the speedier or keyboard driven dialog.

 anyway, what i meant to say before going off on a tangent was that you can tell which commands are subject to the no-spacebar-policy by how they look… or from a developer side, possibly easier to find all of them because you’d just search for those types of panels in the code… (ha… i don’t know if you could really do that… just guessing)